davidmyang/numerals-public/README.md

 # Re-examining the tradeoff between lexicon size and average morphosyntactic complexity in recursive numeral systems
 This is the code for the CogSci 2025 oral presentation and paper above.
-Please contact davidmyang@berkeley.edu for any issues or questions.
+Please contact yangd5050@gmail.com for any issues or questions.

 ### CSV File Grammars
-There are a few differences to note between how the language grammars are structured in the csv files compared to the final paper. _Note that these differences do not change our results._
+There are a few differences to note between how the language grammars are structured in the csv files compared to the final paper. _Note that these differences are purely notational and do not change our results._
-- In the csv files, the upper-bounds of ranges are exclusive, while they are inclusive in the final paper.
+- In the csv files, the upper-bounds of ranges are exclusive, while they are inclusive in the final paper (e.g. 1-10 exclusive instead of 1-9 inclusive).
 - In the csv files (and code), we use the term "monomorphemic" when referring to numerals like English 11.
 These are referred to as "suppletives" in the final paper.

 ### Code Guide